rajansharmax/rajansharmax/README.md

 - **AI Content Automation Suite** — 🤖
   Tools for marketers and writers to auto-generate high-converting blog posts, landing pages, and SEO content
   - 🧠 Generated 50K+ SEO-rich articles
-  - 🌐 Adopted by creators in 10+ countries
   - 📊 Boosted website traffic and lead generation for clients

 ---